walmartlabs/concord-website/docs/getting-started/index.md

 For methods **2** and **3**, the server will build a payload archive itself.

-## Concord Agent

-The agent is a standalone Java application that receives and executes a [payload](#payload) sent by the server.
+The executions of worksflows is performed by the agents.
+Each agent is a standalone Java application that receives and executes a [payload](#payload) sent by the server.

 ## Concord Console

 The console is a web application for managing and monitoring the server.
+It provides features for users to login and work with projects, secrets, processes and other entities.

 ## Concord Concepts